maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     10 OPEN 1,"TEXTFILE.TXT","w"
     20 PRINT#1,"Hello, World!"
     30 CLOSE#1
-    40 OPEN# 1,"TEXTFILE.TXT","r"
+    40 OPEN# 2,"TEXTFILE.TXT","r"
-    50 INPUT#1,A$
+    50 INPUT#2,A$
     60 PRINT A$
-    70 CLOSE 1
+    70 CLOSE 2

 The program starts by creating a new text file containing the string `Hello, World!` and then reads it back in using `INPUT#`.
 The result is unexpected:

     Hello
     ?EXTRA IGNORED at line 50

-The warning is returned because, like the normal `INPUT`, the comma is considered to be a separator between two values, `Hello` and `World!`.
+The warning is returned because, like the normal `INPUT`, the space between the words is considered to be a separator between two values, `Hello` and `World!`.
 The system is expecting two variables to be used to read the two strings, but only one is present in the parameter list, so the warning is printed.
-This can be addressed by changing the file to contain `"Hello, World!"`, or simply removing the comma.
+This can be addressed by changing the file to contain quotes, `"Hello, World!"`.

 <!-- TOC --><a name="get-aexpvar"></a>
 ### `GET#` *aexp*,*var*